 Studies on API and FPP manufacturers and their geographic locations have been limited.
-For the API market in general, we found data regarding the geographic distribution of manufacturers in relation to turnover according to suppliers.18 Since the underlying numbers are lacking, the data are difficult to interpret.
-Recently, the European Commission published the results of the assessment of the supply chain vulnerabilities conducted in 2024 for a first tranche of 11 critical medicines from the Union list.25 Using data collected from both EU member states and MAHs, several aspects were evaluated including diversification and geographic location of manufacturers.
+For the API market in general, we found data regarding the geographic distribution of manufacturers in relation to turnover according to suppliers.
+Since the underlying numbers are lacking, the data are difficult to interpret.
+Recently, the European Commission published the results of the assessment of the supply chain vulnerabilities conducted in 2024 for a first tranche of 11 critical medicines from the Union list.
+Using data collected from both EU member states and MAHs, several aspects were evaluated including diversification and geographic location of manufacturers.
 The risk thresholds/levels applied in this assessment (eg, high risk with <4 manufacturing sites), suggest that even more substances are at high risk compared with our findings.
-Similar to our study, this assessment found that MAHs were relatively less dependent on non-EU finished product manufacturers compared with their dependency on non-EU API manufacturers.
+Similar to our study, this assessment found that MAHs were relatively less dependent on non-EU finished research.